yash-sharma1/docs-site/docs/get-extra-data-from-fullnode.md

 ### 3. OrderBook

 You can set the `publishOrderBook` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.<br/>
-Then, the full node will save all order book changes after this block ends.
+Then, the full node will save all order book changes.

 * Example